catececcato/ComplexSystems/README.md

-# Introduction and dataset description
+# Introduction and Dataset Description

 This repository includes a complex systems approach to data analysis.
 The dataset used was collected by the authors in collaboration with another student during experiments conducted at Tilburg University in fall 2022.